East Friesland and its Tea Culture

 Top up the pot with boiling water

-Cream is too overpowering for most teas, but not for the East Frisian variety.
+Cream is too overpowering for most teas, but not the East Frisian variety.

 A spoon has to be placed into the cup when you have had enough, otherwise the signal you are giving is that you would like more so the cup will be constantly refilled.

-Friesen tea is accompanied by spiced or butter cookies or on special occasions by a slice of Friesentorte, Frisian Cream Cake, with layers of puff pastry, plum jam or puree and whipped cream, while the unstrained tea will be kept warm on a little stove heated by a night light until all those spoons are in the cups, and this tea ceremony is over.
+Friesen tea is accompanied by spiced or butter cookies or on special occasions by a slice of Friesentorte, Frisian Cream Cake, with its layers of puff pastry, plum jam or puree and whipped cream.
+Meanwhile the un-strained tea is kept warm on a little stove heated by a night light until all those spoons are in the cups, and this tea ceremony is over.

-Windmill in East Friesland, courtesy Ostfriesland Tourist Office - East Friesen tea service table setting, Public Domain, East Friesen Tea blend photographer Frank van Anken - 'Kluntjes' Sugar Crystals, photographer Elke Freese - typical East Frisian Tea cup with Ostfriesische Rose, an East Frisian rose, photographer Stefan Scheer - Courtesy de.Wikipedia
+Leer East Friesland, Touristik GmbH Südliches Ostfriesland - East Friesen tea service table setting, Public Domain, East Friesen Tea blend photographer Frank van Anken - 'Kluntjes' Sugar Crystals, photographer Elke Freese - typical East Frisian Tea cup with Ostfriesische Rose, an East Frisian rose, photographer Stefan Scheer - Courtesy de.Wikipedia